This post may contain affiliate links. Please read our disclosure policy.

-This Easy Spaghetti Recipe is kid-friendly and is made with a delicious homemade spaghetti sauce making it the perfect family dinner recipe!
+Our favorite spaghetti is kid-friendly and made with a delicious homemade sauce making it the perfect family dinner recipe!

 It seems like everyone I have ever met has “a spaghetti recipe” they know and love, and each one is different!
 Some have store-bought sauce, some homemade.
 Some have meat, some have veggies, and others don’t.

 It just surprises me that they are all different, but I love that everyone has their own twist on this classic dinner recipe.

 It’s simple, easy to make, and always tastes delicious, and everyone likes it.
 And honestly, leftovers taste exactly the same heated up as if it was just made (my kind of leftover)!!
 I usually serve it with some Cheesy Garlic Bread for one delicious meal!

 Our spaghetti recipe has a delicious sauce with just a hint of sweetness.
 The sauce takes some time since you simmer it for almost an hour, but I promise it’s worth it.